HelloYeew/maisim/README.md

 Figma designs are available at the [project's wiki](https://github.com/HelloYeew/maisim/wiki/Figma-link).

+The plan and status of this project is available at [GitHub project](https://github.com/users/HelloYeew/projects/1).

 ## Contributing

 Want to contribute?
 That's cool !
 We got a lot of things to do at all scales :